rleber/bun/doc/file_format/link.padding.md

 _LLINK PADDING_

-There is an issue (as yet unresolved), related to the how llinks from the original archive tapes were processed while they were being transferred from the Honeywell to other platforms.
-During this process, extra bits were inserted in the files.
+There is an issue in the original files which this software was created to solve, related to how the original archive tapes were processed while they were being transferred from a Honeywell computer system to other platforms.
+During this process, extra bits were inserted in the files, mostly because the Honeywell was a system with 36-bit words and 9-bit bytes, whereas almost all modern computers use 32 bit words and 8-bit bytes.

-Alan Bowler at Thinkage (atbowler@thinkage.ca) is a pre-eminent expert on Honeywell software.
-As he explained in an email (dated January 14, 2014):
+Alan Bowler at Thinkage (atbowler@thinkage.ca) is an expert on Honeywell software.
+He explained this issue in detail in an email, dated January 14, 2014.
+(See the general notes in the doc/file_format.md file for a glossary of terms):

 	The archiver would read 12 llinks from the disk (or less if this was the last chunk of the file), prepend its control info and write this as a block to tape.
-The first word of the control info is the block control word (BCW)
+The first word of the control info is the block control word (BCW) bbbbbb nnnnnn
-	    bbbbbb nnnnnn
 	       bbbbbb is the block number in the tape file (origin 1) nnnnnn number of words in the block not counting the BCW